Course

 Overview

-This course provides students with an understanding of the unique needs and issues facing adults with disabilities utilizing services.
-Emphasis will be placed on the policy and legislation, service options, and accountability measures related to inclusive post secondary education, employment, and supports associated with aging and end of life care.
+This course provides students with an understanding of the unique needs and issues facing adults with disabilities in community.
+Emphasis will be placed on social policy and legislation, service options, and accountability measures.
+Emphasis is placed on transition, inclusive post-secondary education, employment, and supports associated with digital citizenship.

 The following global ideas guide the design and delivery of this course: